 The Assassin’s Creed games have been known to have a strong touch with historical representations throughout the series.
 AC Valhalla further builds upon their strengths and its effects are certainly noticeable.
 You’ll be drawn in with a lot of Viking and Anglo-Saxon references, whether they’re once important places like Northumbria and Mercia or names of noted legends such as Alfred the Great and Ivar the Boneless.

-One such historical figure that you’ll interact in AC Valhalla is King Ceolwulf of Mercia, somewhere in the middle of your story progression.
+One such historical figure that you’ll interact with in AC Valhalla is King Ceolwulf of Mercia, somewhere in the middle of your story progression.

 Can Eivor trust Ceolwulf in AC Valhalla?